cjacker/opensource-toolchain-avr/README.md

 [dwdebug](https://github.com/dcwbrown/dwire-debug) is a simple stand-alone programmer and debugger for AVR processors that support DebugWIRE.

 I prefer this way to program and debug low pin attiny MCUs.

-If your target MCU support debugwire protocol, such as attiny13/85, you can set 'DWEN' FUSE bit to enable debugwire by any ISP programmer.
+If your target MCU support debugwire protocol, such as attiny13, you can program 'DWEN' FUSE bit to enable debugwire with any ISP programmer.

-**NOTE 1: Any ISP programmer can program 'DWEN' FUSE bit, but after debugwire enabled, to unprogram 'DWEN' FUSE bit, you have to use AVR Dragon/AVR JTAG ICE MKII and above, or HV ISP (supported by AVR Dragon).**
+**NOTE 1: Any ISP programmer can program 'DWEN' FUSE bit, but after debugwire enabled, if you want to unprogram 'DWEN' FUSE bit, you have to use AVR Dragon/AVR JTAG ICE MKII and above, or HV ISP (supported by AVR Dragon).**

-Usually, such a programmer is more expensive than a MCU chip.
-If you only have a USBASP/USBTINY ISP programmer, you must understand the satuation here before do anything.
-And I suggest buying another chip instead of buying a high-end programmer if you wan to use ISP again.

 **NOTE 2: Never touch the 'RSTDISBL' FUSE bit (keep it 1 always), unless you really understand what you are doing and you really have a High Voltage programmer.**

 **4.2.1 program DWEN FUSE bit**

-If your target MCU support debugwire protocol, you can enable it and use debugwire protocol to program.

-Take attiny 13 as example, according to the datasheet of attiny13:
+Use attiny13 as example, according to the datasheet:

 ![screenshot-2022-05-29-14-30-31](https://user-images.githubusercontent.com/1625340/170855409-7c0eec2f-0811-4638-8506-188cc71e84ff.png)